-Sur is a coastal town of Oman that is located 200 kilometers from the nation’s capital, Muscat.
-The beach town is quiet and offers historical, cultural and natural attractions, and is part of the itinerary of many travelers visiting Oman, as a strategic stop for anyone who wants to take a road trip across the country – a connection between Muscat and the Wahiba Sands desert.
-Discover in this post what to do in Sur, from the way out of the Omani capital until the arrival at the desert of the country.
+Sur is a coastal town of Oman located 200 kilometers from Muscat, the country’s capital.
+The beach town is quiet and offers historical, cultural, and natural attractions, and is part of the itinerary of many travelers visiting Oman as a strategic stop for anyone who wants to take a road trip across the country as a connection between Muscat and the Wahiba Sands desert.
+Discover in this post the best things to do in Sur, Oman.

 What to do in Sur – Bimmah Sinkhole

-Leaving Muscat, the first attraction of the day will be the Bimmah Sinkhole, one of the most incredible natural pools you will see.
-The location is about 90 minutes from the capital, Muscat, and when arriving there you will see a lake at the bottom of a hole, with colors that go from blue to green, depending on the light.
+Leaving Muscat on your way to Sur, the first attraction of the day will be the Bimmah Sinkhole, one of the most incredible natural pools you will see.
+The location is about 90 minutes from the capital, Muscat, and when arriving here you will see a lake at the bottom of a hole, with colors that go from blue to green, depending on the light.
 Geologists say this well, which is about 40 meters wide and 20 meters deep, was created when a limestone cave collapsed, but many locals disagree, claiming that a piece of the moon fell from the sky and made the giant hole.
 The view from above is spectacular, but the clear and magnificent water can be particularly inviting when the sun hits during the day.
-There you can go into the water and if you give in to temptation and dip your fingers in the lake, you may have a foot massage given by the little fish that are there.
+Here you can go into the water and if you give in to temptation and dip your fingers in the lake, you may have a foot massage given by the little fish that are here.

 What to do in Sur – Wadi Shab